aquasecurity/trivy/docs/misconfiguration/advanced/exceptions.md

 Trivy supports two types of exceptions.

 !!! info
-    Exceptions can be applied to builtin policies as well as custom policies.
+    Exceptions can be applied to built-in policies as well as custom policies.

 ## Rule-based exceptions
 There might be cases where rules might not apply under certain circumstances.